alexnorell/website/content/post/2024-ski-season/index.md

 {{< /expandable-box >}}

 {{< expandable-box title="February 20 - Crested Butte, CO" vert="11,605ft" >}}
 First day ever at Crested Butte.
 Really fun mountain with a lot of interesting terrain.
-Only did a single tbar lap this day, but got super excited with what I did in the North Face area.
+Only did a single T-bar lap this day, but got super excited with what I did in the North Face area.
 {{< /expandable-box >}}

 {{< expandable-box title="February 21 - Crested Butte, CO" vert="10,745ft" >}}